basiliscos/cpp-rotor/docs/Examples.md

 Again, it follows the same pattern: initiate async operation (request), acquire resource, record it; and, upon response, release the resource, forget the request.
 Upon shutdown (as it is shown above), cancel request if it exists.
-As for the request processing flow, according to the our rules, it does shut self down upon successful pong response; otherwise, if the actor is still operational (i.e. `timer_id` does exist), it performs another ping attempt.
+As for the request processing flow, according to our rules, it shuts self down upon successful pong response; otherwise, if the actor is still operational (i.e. `timer_id` does exist), it performs another ping attempt.

-Let's move the he `ponger` overview.
+Let's move the `ponger` overview.
 As the actor plays the server role it usually does not have `on_start()` method.
-Since `ponger` does not reply immediately to ping requests, it should store them internally for further responses.
+As `ponger` does not reply immediately to ping requests, it should store them internally for further responses.

 ~~~{.cpp}
 struct ponger_t : public rotor::actor_base_t {